waterloo-rocketry/parsley/README.md

 """

 ```

+## Using Parsley
+You can include parsley as a submodule in your project with ```git submodule add https://github.com/waterloo-rocketry/parsley.git``` and to pull the submodule as a developer, you can use ```git submodule update --init --recursive```

 ## Requirements
 ```Python 3.10``` or newer is required and the required packages can be installed using `pip install -r requirements.txt`